ha-ha-ha-han/ha-ha-ha-han.github.io/index.md

 author_profile: true
 ---

-I am a Staff Research Scientist and Tech Lead at **Ant Group**, where I lead a growing team on **multimodal foundation models**.
-My current focus is on post-training (RL/RLHF) and Agent technologies.
+I am a Staff Research Scientist at **Ant Group**, where I lead a growing team on **multimodal foundation models**, with an emphasis on post-training (RL/RLHF) and Agent technologies.

 Our recent work includes [Ming-Flash-Omni](https://huggingface.co/inclusionAI/Ming-flash-omni-Preview), a 100B parameter model that can read, hear, speak, and see.